tarang27/temp--NIPUN-Lakshya/docs/technical-overview.md

 The NL app collects different kinds of data including student assessment data, list of schools available in the districts, mentors data, competency mapping etc.

+1. **Assessment Performance data**

-1. Data collected from a student: If we take in account the data collected from a student, the NL app does not collect any personal data of any students.
+If we take in account the data collected from a student, the NL app does not collect any personal data of any students.
 Instead data is collected from assessments conducted through the application.
 Such as:

 - Data collected while using the application
 - The grade & subject selected for assessment